The Dangers of Drinking and Swimming Cold Water

 Coldwater stun can happen when your body experiences sudden immersion in cool water that is under 15°C. It causes uncontrolled breathing and increases heart rate, which can prompt hypothermia and drowning.

-As your heart beats quicker, veins in your skin quickly start to close, making it hard for blood to flow.
+As your heart beats quicker, veins in your skin close, making it hard for blood to flow.

 Indications of cold water shock include: